hexops-graveyard/xcode-frameworks-pkg/README.md

+# Deprecated

+This workaround package is no longer needed.
+Use https://github.com/hexops/xcode-frameworks directly via the Zig package manager instead.

 # xcode-frameworks-pkg

 [hexops/xcode-frameworks](https://github.com/hexops/xcode-frameworks) is the Zig package to use when you need XCode frameworks, packaged for the Zig build system.